 Fraser was the owner of a granite manufacturer and wholesaler which bore his name.
 Before building the Park Avenue West house, the family resided at 202 South Diamond Street.
 He was born about 1860 in Kincardinshire, Scotland, and learned the granite and marble business in Aberdeen.
 Fraser then emigrated to the United States about 1889 with his wife, Maria.

-Business boomed in Mansfield, and both of the Fraser’s sons were educated at Phillips Andover Academy.
+Business boomed in Mansfield from the firm’s long-time location at the corner of South Diamond and Flint Streets.
+Both of the Fraser’s sons were educated at the prestigious Phillips Andover Academy.
 Dr. Herbert Fraser then studied in Scotland, and later became an internationally known speaker and writer on trade policies and head of the Economics Department at Swarthmore College.

 Alexander Fraser died in 1918, and Maria in 1927.
 Both are buried in Mansfield Cemetery in a plot which includes, as one might expect, a beautiful granite grave marker.